 Clee Hill Partnership

-The group meets three times a year, and is supported by the Shropshire Hills AONB Partnership.
+The Partnership is supported by the Shropshire Hills AONB Partnership.

 Click below to see minutes and papers relating to meetings of the Partnership :